Auditable Unit-Aware Thresholds in Symbolic Regression via Logistic-Gated Operators: Bigger Picture

 \section{Bigger Picture}

-AI for health will only scale when outputs are {readable}, {auditable}, and {governable}.
-Many clinical and biological decisions hinge on thresholds --- cut‑points that trigger action --- yet most models bury them behind opaque scores.
-We introduce {logistic‑gated operators} (LGO) for symbolic regression, which treat thresholds as first‑class, unit‑aware parameters inside equations and map them back to physical units for direct comparison with guidelines.
-This reframes interpretability from a post‑hoc narrative into a modeling constraint, yielding compact formulas that clinicians can inspect, audit, and deploy.
-LGO’s gates are selective and parsimonious --- used when regime switching matters and pruned when relations are smooth --- offering a practical path to governance‑ready AI.
-As standalone primitives or a safety overlay on black‑box systems, LGO helps translate data into auditable, unit‑aware rules for medicine and beyond.
+AI for health will only scale when models are not only accurate but also {readable}, {auditable}, and {governable}.
+Many clinical and public‑health decisions hinge on numeric thresholds---cut‑points that trigger alarms, treatment, or follow‑up---yet most machine‑learning systems bury those thresholds inside opaque scores or smooth response curves.
+We introduce {logistic‑gated operators} (LGO) for symbolic regression, which promote thresholds to first‑class, unit‑aware parameters inside equations and map them back to physical units for direct comparison with guidelines.
+On public ICU and population‑health cohorts (MIMIC‑IV ICU, eICU, NHANES), LGO recovers clinically plausible gates on MAP, lactate, GCS, SpO\textsubscript{2}, BMI, fasting glucose, and waist circumference while remaining competitive with established scoring systems (AutoScore) and explainable boosting machines (EBM).
+The gates are sparse and selective: they appear when regime switching is supported by the data and are pruned on predominantly smooth tasks, yielding compact formulas that clinicians can inspect, stress‑test, and revise.
+As a standalone symbolic model or a safety overlay on black‑box systems, LGO helps translate observational data into auditable, unit‑aware rules for medicine and other threshold‑driven domains.

-\paragraph{Highlights} \begin{itemize} \item \textbf{Unit‑aware auditability}: thresholds are explicit inside symbolic equations and inverted to physical units for guideline comparison and governance. \item \textbf{Parsimony by design}: hard/soft gates favor sparse, compact formulas and automatically prune when thresholds are not warranted. \item \textbf{Typed, stable pipeline}: standardized‑space training with train‑only inversion and strong typing supports reliable search and threshold recovery. \item \textbf{Flexible deployment}: usable as a standalone primitive or an auditable safety overlay on black‑box models in health and other domains. \end{itemize}